centarro/commerce-docs/docs/v1/user-guide/checkout-process.md

 <h4  id="offsite-payment-redirect">Off-site payment redirect</h4>

 This checkout pane will only appear if the customer selected an off-site payment method, such as PayPal WPS.
 It appears as a message indicating the user will be redirected to the payment service, and a JavaScript auto-redirect will go ahead and submit the redirection form if JavaScript is enabled.
-Otherwise the customer will have to submit the form manually.
+Otherwise, the customer will have to submit the form manually.

 If payment was dealt with completely on-site, the user will automatically be advanced to the next checkout page.